BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 and how the system reacts when that value is assigned.
 Values are readable, and optionally writable.

-All items of interest in the controller that can be logged or manipulated are represented as values.
+All items of interest in the controller that can be logged or manipulated are represented as values, and all values are optionally logged on each cycle.

 Comms Interface Format